magnos-code/magnos/docs/source/theory/background.rst

    It is common to refer to either a 'magnetic moment' or a 'spin' when discussing the magnetic properties of atoms.
 Both are vectors pointing in the same direction - the only difference is their magnitude, and physical units.

-We are now familiar with magnetic moments, and in Magnos we focus on the moment due to spin angular momentum only.
+We are now familiar with magnetic moments, and in Magnon we focus on the moment due to spin angular momentum only.
 But to model the spin angular momentum accurately, we need to switch to the quantum mechanical formalism for magnetic moments.

 Spin in quantum mechanics